jakubjezek001/Jeza-Ynput-Dev-Workspace/README.md

   3. Restart the server container
 - Executes in a new terminal window
 - Terminal will auto-hide on successful completion

+#### 4. Initialize Docs
+**Purpose:** Initializes the documentation environment and dependencies.
+**Usage:**
+- Select "Initialize Docs" from the tasks menu
+- Task will instlal `yarn` if not already installed
+- Task will set up the necessary documentation structure and install all required Docusaurus dependencies
+- Uses system shell for execution
+- Terminal will auto-hide on successful completion

+#### 5. Start Docs
+**Purpose:** Starts the documentation server for live preview and editing.
+**Usage:**
+- Select "Start Docs" from the tasks menu
+- Launches in a new terminal window
+- Allows concurrent runs with other tasks
+- Terminal remains visible for monitoring
+- Documentation server will stay active for real-time preview

 ## Task Execution Behavior